shtse8/FireSchema/README.md

     // Update a user using the type-safe UpdateBuilder await usersCollection.update(newUserRef.id)
       .incrementAge(1)
-      // Note: Dart UpdateBuilder doesn't yet have set<Field>ToServerTimestamp()
-      // Need to use setLastLogin(FieldValue.serverTimestamp()) or enhance builder .setLastLogin(FieldValue.serverTimestamp())
+      // Use the specific method for server timestamp .setLastLoginToServerTimestamp()
       // Note: Updating nested fields like 'settings.theme' directly isn't
-      // supported by the builder yet, requires reading the doc first or enhancing the builder.
+      // supported by the builder yet.
       .commit();
     print('Updated user age and last login via UpdateBuilder.');

-    // Query users (using the generated QueryBuilder) final activeUsers = await usersCollection.query()
+    // Query users (using the generated QueryBuilder with type-safe where methods) final activeUsers = await usersCollection.query()
-        .where('isActive', isEqualTo: true)
-        .where('age', isGreaterThanOrEqualTo: 40)
+        .whereIsActive(isEqualTo: true) // Named param for operator .whereAge(isGreaterThanOrEqualTo: 40) // Named param for operator
         .orderBy('displayName')
         .limit(10)
         .get();